 Bad Element Customized AK Magazines

-Bad Element Company has recently released a single round AK magazine that doubles as a keychain/bottle opener.
-They are basically taking their cut down magazine service an extra step and cutting the magazine down to only hold one round.
+Bad Element Company has recently released a single-round AK magazine that doubles as a keychain/bottle opener.
+They are basically taking their cut-down magazine service an extra step and cutting the ak mags down to only hold one round.
 The bottle opening feature is actually a characteristic inherent in AK magazines.
 AK47 mags were originally designed to be made of steel.
 The steel feed lips are spaced just right to act as a bottle opener.

 As I mentioned above, Bad Element Company offers a cut down service for AK magazines.
-So you can get magazines in 20 rd, 15rd or 10 rd capacities.
+So you can get AK mags in 20-, 15r-, or 10-round capacities.
 Or if you want something different they can make it happen.

 A more interesting customization they provide is cutting windows into the AK magazines so you can see how many rounds you have.
 Below you can see a triangle and hashmarks engraved into the magazine body.
 This is an additional modification.
 It is a round capacity indicator.

 Here is another version with a little more aesthetic styling.

 Their Analog Gauge Magazine costs $69.99 for a standard version.
 The circle indicator or tanker version costs $99.99.
 I think this includes the magazines.

 From what I have seen on their website, it looks like they only modify metal magazines and not polymer ones like the Magpul PMAGs.